AFLplusplus/AFLplusplus/README.md

 ## Power schedules

-The power schedules were copied from Marcel Böhme's excellent AFLfast implementation and expand on the ability to discover new paths and therefore may increase the code coverage.
+The power schedules were copied from Marcel Böhme's AFLfast implementation and measure differently which queue entries to prefer and therefore may find different paths faster for large queues.

 The available schedules are: